 Pastoral Care is for those looking for spiritual guidance, needing values-based personal support through a life transition or desiring to grow in their spiritual formation.

-YSM serves people of all faith backgrounds in their quest for wholeness, with a specialty in the Ecumenical Christianity.
+YSM serves people of all faith backgrounds in their quest for wholeness, with a specialty in Ecumenical Christianity.

 “My favorite thing about YSM is how friendly the staff are.
 They come in with a smile and know you by name.
 It’s good to come to a place you know you are welcome and safe.”